nradman1/finalproject/README_Proposal.md

 To implement our project plan, we will begin by thoroughly exploring and integrating the Yelp API as our primary data source.
 This involves gaining a comprehensive understanding of its functionalities and ensuring seamless integration into our web development framework, particularly with Python.

-Simultaneously, for the text analysis component of our project, we will delve into the NLP (Natural Language Processing) and NLTK (Natural Language Toolkit) libraries.
-These resources will serve as our foundational tools for extracting meaningful insights from the reviews available through the Yelp API.
+Simultaneously, optimization component of our project, we will delve into the MatPLot libraries and we will investigate other python libraries to look at optimization of different events.
+These resources will serve as our foundational tools for extracting meaningful insights from the information available through the APIs.
 Our plan involves an in-depth exploration of these libraries.

 As the project progresses, we will continuously evaluate the performance of these tools and libraries, making adjustments and refinements as needed.
 Regular team meetings will be scheduled to discuss any challenges encountered and to collaboratively troubleshoot and optimize our implementation.
 Additionally, we will keep a log of any issues we face with the APIs.